 A certificate of Organization is equivalent to a Certificate of Incorporation or Articles of Organization in most other states.

-The Pennsylvania LLC needs a Certificate of Organization to become a legal entity recognized by the state and federal government.
+The Pennsylvania LLC needs a Certificate of Organization to become a legal entity recognized by the state and federal governments.

 A certificate is filed with the Pennsylvania Department of State so it can be available for public review as well as being an official record that your LLC exists.

 The Pennsylvania state filing fee for an LLC Certificate of Organization should cost $125.
 You can file online or by mail.